robin98sun/LatestStablePackages/README.md

 2. bash

 ### Run
-1. Copy file `newestNodejsPackages` to `nodejs project root directory` which contain the file `package.json`
+1. Copy file `latestStablePackages` to `nodejs project root directory` which contain the file `package.json`
-2. execute the command in terminal at that path: `bash newestNodejsPackages`
+2. execute the command in terminal at that path: `bash latestStablePackages`

 ### Rebuilding packages
 For the safe purpuse, rebuilding is NOT the default option.
-You can have rebuilding included by adding `REBUILD` option: `bash newestNodejsPackages REBUILD`
+You can have rebuilding included by adding `REBUILD` option: `bash latestStablePackages REBUILD`

 ### Drop back
 The original package.json file is backed up in file `package.json.backup`